Telegra Dynamic Message Signs (Variable Message Signs) technology is applicable for all ITS applications.

 - Aesthetically superior, thin and elegant appearance provides visual comfort to travelers and owners,

-- Unlike industry average, does not require ventilation or heating for widest temperature ranges -35 to +165°F,
+- Unlike industry average, does not require energy for ventilation or heating for widest temperature ranges -35 to +165°F,

 - Ideal sign for solar applications.